Do you love cranberries for their gorgeous festive colour OR are you the person who always passes on the cranberry sauce?

 High in vitamin C and antioxidants, cranberries have a solid reputation as a healing food for urinary tract infections (UTIs).
 In fact, Medical News Today reported on some of the latest research about the treatment of UTIs with cranberries earlier this year.

-I was inspired to use dried fennel in this cocktail after coming across this recipe for Cranberry Chutney with Fennel and Golden Raisins.
+I was inspired to use dried fennel in this cocktail.
 I love the delicate licorice-flavour matched up against the cranberries and the oranges, which I included for a bit of sweetness.
 Oranges and cranberries are also a natural flavour pairing.
 The cocktail recipe as written is fairly tart but since you’re in control of the sugar content when you make it homemade, you can adjust the sweetness up or down as you like.

 Here’s how to make my holiday-inspired Mulled Cranberry-Orange Cocktail: